Parrot: Privacy Engineering for Real-Time Analytics in Human-Centered Internet of Things

 - Experimental and empirical evaluation of solutions developed in the project.

-For further inquiries concerning the Parrot project please contact the project manager Professor Thomas Plagemann at the University of Oslo (firstname.lastname@example.org) or Professor Matthias Hollick at the Technical University of Darmstadt (email@example.com).
+For further inquiries concerning the Parrot project please contact the project manager Professor Thomas Plagemann at the University of Oslo (email@example.com), Professor Matthias Hollick at the Technical University of Darmstadt (firstname.lastname@example.org), or Professor Boris Koldehofe at the University of Groningen (email@example.com).

 Boughzala, Bochra & Koldehofe, Boris (2021).
 Accelerating the performance of data analytics using network-centric processing.
 In Valle, Emanuele Della & Alessandro, Margara (Ed.), DEBS '21: Proceedings of the 15th ACM International Conference on Distributed and Event-based Systems.
 ACM Digital Library.
 ISSN 9781450385558. doi: 10.1145/3465480.3468162.

 Fomichev, Mikhail; Hesse, Julia; Almon, Lars; Lippert, Timm; Ha, Jun & Hollick, Matthias (2021).
 FastZIP: faster and more secure zero-interaction pairing.
 In Banerjee, Suman (Eds.), MobiSys '21: The 19th Annual International Conference on Mobile Systems, Applications, and Services.
 Association for Computing Machinery (ACM).
 ISSN 9781450384438. doi: 10.1145/3458864.3467883.

 Fomichev, Mikhail (2021).
 FastZIP: faster and more secure zero-interaction pairing.

 Boughzala, Bochra (2021).
 Accelerating the performance of data analytics using network-centric processing.